oduameh/node-course/docs/Next/ogmios.md

 ```

-While this is running, open a browser window on your machine and enter the URL of your server on port `1337`
+While this is running, open a browser window on your machine and enter the URL of your server on port `1337`.

 Example: http://10.42.0.1(x):1337

-You should be greeted with a nice dashboard.
+You should be greeted with a nice dashboard:

 ![ogmios](/img/ogmiosdash.png)

-Go ahead and kill the running process in your terminal with `ctrl + c`
+Go ahead and stop the running process in your terminal using `Ctrl + C`.

 Next, automate the script with systemd.